Illumina/manta/src/c++/lib/README.txt

 format:
 conversion of data into external formats

+htsapi:
+various c++ wrapper objects built on top of samtools/htslib and other utilities for standard genomic indexed file formats like bam/cram,bed,vcf, etc...

 manta:
 common code to the manta project (ie. too specific for general utility libraries but does not fit the category of another library).
 This is also